Part 4 of: Hollywood and Higher Education: Teaching Worldview Through the Stories We Live By

 Paul Haggis’ masterpiece, concludes with the most unlikely crash of all—a once-a-century snowfall in Los Angeles.
 The snow is as unimaginable as a worldview shift.
 It is also symbolic.
 For decades, snowfall has served as a favorite Hollywood metaphor for “something is changing.”

 As the audience considers this final image, they are challenged with the questions:“Will we continue gliding through the thousands of “preconditioned” decisions we make each day, or will the “Crash” of this movie cause us to reexamine them deeper levels?
-Will we dare to change?
+Will we dare to change?”

-the cars and people and the (now freed) Illegals disappearing into the maw of the churning city.
+And as we rise we see the twisted chaos of the intersection, the cars and people and the (now freed) Illegals disappearing into the maw of the churning city.
+And it starts to snow.

-FADE OUT
+FADE OUT.

 Next post in the series: It’s a Wonderful Worldview: Frank Capra’s Theistic Masterpiece